leonormes/retry/README.md

 }
 ```

 The idea behind doing this is so that we can write as many different policy classes as we need and as long as they implement this interface they will work with our new retry code.
-Their public facing APIs mean they can be used interchangably with other classes the implement this interface.
+Their public facing APIs mean they can be used interchangeably with other classes the implement this interface.

 Most times when retrying you would want to wait some time between retries.
 The simplest example would be to just wait a set amount of time each retry.
 In this example the default is 500ms